engineblock/engineblock/docs/command_line.md

 To get built-in help on the available command line options, run

 ~~~
-run-eb -h
+java -jar eb.jar -h
 ~~~

 The most common and useful commands will be explained at some depth in this guide, however the built-in help above will be complete, with proper syntax for all commands.

-There is more than one way to invoke EngineBLock.
+There is more than one way to invoke EngineBlock.
 The sections below explain more about them, with more detail about how EngineBlock works as you read further.

 __Running a pre-defined activity__